Forbes Burnham: Early life and education

-Burnham was born in Kitty, a suburb of Georgetown, Demerara County, British Guiana, as one of three or four (Olga, Freddie, Jessica, and Flora) children.
+Burnham was born in Kitty, a suburb of Georgetown, Demerara County, British Guiana, as one of three or four (Olga, Freddie, Jessie, and Flora) children.
 His parents were James Ethelbert Burnham, a schoolmaster, and Rachel Abigail Sampson, and he grew up in an Afro-Guyanese, Methodist household.
 Burnham's father had his roots in a slave family from Barbados, and his family name came from the surname of the plantation owner.
 On the abolition of slavery, Burnham's ancestor migrated to British Guiana.

 According to Burnham's sister Jessie, the family grew up on 4 Pike Street, Kitty.
 Jessie also attests that their father was the headteacher at Kitty Methodist School for 37 years, and sat on the Village Council.
 Forbes Burnham attended Kitty Methodist School and Central High School before attending the prestigious secondary school, Queen's College, where he met future political rival Cheddi Jagan.
 His sister said that Burnham was ambitious from a young age, and that he was bullied at Central High School for his small stature and academic prowess.
 At Queen's College, Burnham excelled academically, receiving the Centenary Exhibition (1936), the Government Junior (1937), and the Percival Exhibition (1938).

 In 1942, he won the British Guiana Scholarship to study at the University of London, as the top student in British Guiana.
 Burnham was unable to travel to the United Kingdom due to World War II, instead working as an assistant master at Queen's college and completing a Bachelor of Arts degree from the University of London through external examinations.
 After he was allowed to travel to London, Burnham received a law degree from the London School of Economics, at the time a constituent college of the University of London, in 1947 or 1948 and was the president of the West Indian Student Union at the university for the year 1947–1948 He went on to pass the bar in 1948, and became a member of Gray's Inn.
 Burnham met many African and Caribbean students – including Abubakar Tafawa Balewa of Nigeria, Seretse Khama of Botswana and Kwame Nkrumah of Ghana as well as Michael Manley of Jamaica and Errol Barrow of Barbados – during his studies in London.

 In London, Burnham won the Best Speaker's Cup, awarded by the Faculty of Law.
 He also attended the Student's Congresses in Prague and Paris, and was a member of the League of Coloured Peoples.

 He left the United Kingdom to return to British Guiana on 20 December 1948, departing Liverpool on the Empress of France bound for Halifax, Nova Scotia, and arrived in Georgetown in 1949.